terotests/gground/README.md

-# gground - Semantical graph and statistics tool
+# gground - Semantical statistics tool

 A test of SQL database working as graph database with fat edges to speed up collecting useful statistics from semantically classified data.